Oakleaf Private Childcare’s top tips for finding the best activity for your child

 A fantastic opportunity to develop confidence, speaking skills and team work.
 As well as helping your child develop self expression and emotional intelligence as they put themselves in others shoes.

-Yoga and Pilates is lovely for building a cohort and that social interaction your child needs.
+Pilates is lovely for building a cohort and that social interaction your child needs.
 Additionally it will help your child develop communication and observation skills as well as self discipline and a healthy mind and body.

 20. Horse Riding